atingupta2005/Terraform-On-Azure-With-Kubernetes-AKS-DevOps/3-Kubernetes/18-0-Azure-Container-Registry-ACR/18-02-ACR-not-attached-to-AKS-Schedule-to-NodePools/README.md

 ## Step-00: Pre-requisites
 - We should have Azure AKS Cluster Up and Running.
-- We have created a new aksdemo2 cluster as part of Azure Virtual Nodes demo in previous section.
-- We are going to leverage the same cluster for all 3 demos planned for Azure Container Registry and AKS.
 ```
 # Configure Command Line Credentials
 az aks get-credentials --name ating-AKSCluster --resource-group rg-ating-aks-cluster